joncampbell123/dosbox-x/README.md

 2. Linux (with X11), 32-bit and 64-bit

-3. macOS (Mac OS X) Sierra 10.12 or higher 64-bit
+3. macOS (Mac OS X), Intel and ARM-based 64-bit

 4. DOS (MS-DOS 5.0+ or compatible)